Close Menu

 DISABLED VETERANS DESERVE A FAST DECISION

-At our law firm, we believe disabled Veterans deserve a fast decision from the SSA.
-If you are service connected through the VA and are getting monthly benefits, you can still apply for SSDI benefits.
-Most veterans, however, do not qualify for SSI benefits.
 The reason most veterans do not get SSI, is their monthly VA benefit excess the SSI resource limit.
 If you have an amputation and qualify for SSI benefits, then you can receive presumptive disability benefits.
-Find out about SSD benefits for amputation.

-For example, in Utah, the SSI benefit amount is currently $943 per month.
-If you get more money than this in veterans disability benefits, then you cannot receive SSI benefits.
-Your are not eligible due to your income.
+For example, in Utah, the SSI benefit amount is currently $994 per month in 2026.
+If you get a higher amount of money than this in veterans benefits, then you cannot get SSI benefits.
+Because your VA benefits is higher than the SSI amount.
+Therefore, your do not qualify for SSI benefits because of your income.

 However, SSDI is available to veterans who work and pay taxes.
 The amount of your income and assets does not matter in the SSDI program.
 You can apply for SSDI benefits as long as you are not working.
 There is no offset of SSDI benefits against service connected VA benefits.